Our latest video on Sophos Techvids outlines best practices for configuring your threat protection policy for Intercept X in Sophos Central.

 Access to your dashboard is the most important safety system you have, so don’t let it fall into the wrong hands.

-To get to the Threat Protection Policy navigate to Endpoint Protection > Policies and either select an existing policy or create a new policy.
+To get to the Threat Protection Policy navigate to Endpoint>Policies> and either select an existing policy or create a new policy.
 Click the settings tab once you're in a policy to view the configuration settings.

-At the top, we see, "Use Recommended Settings".
+Right off the jump, we see, "Use Recommended Settings".

 We recommend leaving this turned on.
-Having this option selected will ensure your devices will get a policy that we deem secure today, and we'll update it accordingly when we add new features in the future.
-For most customers, this is the most important option you need to select.
-However, if you want to customize the policy, you can.
+As long as you've installed Intercept X on the devices in your environment, they'll get a policy that we deem secure today, and we'll update it accordingly when we add new features in the future.

 Now there's more to the policy like Scheduled system scans, device isolation, and exclusions, but we'll talk about those in a minute.